HSE-LAMBDA/ai4material_design/docs/CONSTRUCTOR-MOCK.md

 # Reproducing "Sparse representation for machine learning the properties of defects in 2D materials"
 ## This is a mock project
 The workflows in this project are mock workflows for demonstration purposes.
 The code and data are real, of course.
 The version of the project with all the workflows enabled is [here](https://my.rolos.com/public/project/6c2567e07ce64037b6b6edd2895b27ee).
 It requires around 16 GPU days to run, so it is not feasible to execute it on a free trial account.
+To upgrade your account, please contact support via question sign in the right bottom corner.
 ## Data preprocessing: VASP -> csv/cif -> pickle & matminer
 Run the workflows in the following order.
 Same number means the workflows can be run concurrently.
 * `1 Low density index` creates technical files needed to preserve the historical structure indexing.
 Location: [`ai4material_design/datasets/csv_cif/low_density_defects_Innopolis-v1/{MoS2,WSe2}`](../datasets/csv_cif/low_density_defects_Innopolis-v1).